How to Replace Your Pool Liner (And When To Do It)

-Those little tears and stains begin to wear away at the integrity of your pool liner.
+Vinyl pool liners, like so many other things in life, are temporary.
+They can last decades, but eventually, the liners will break down and tear.
 Patches can only help for a short time; eventually, you will need a new pool liner.
-Here is everything you need to know about when and how to replace the liner on your vinyl liner swimming pool.
+In this article, I will cover everything you need to know about replacing your pool liner in your vinyl liner swimming pool.
 I go over my exact process for both inground and above ground pools.
 Let’s get started.

 Main Takeaways

-• Your liner may need replacing due to damage from UV rays, nails and claws, expansions and contractions from temperature changes, yard shrapnel, and even chemical damage.
+• Your liner may need replacing due to damage from UV rays, nails and claws, expansions and contractions from temperature changes, debris, and even chemical damage.

 • Liners can last up to 20 years but generally need replacing after 10 years.

-• When picking a replacement liner, make sure you get virgin vinyl with strong mil.
+• When picking a replacement liner, make sure you get virgin vinyl that is 27 to 30 mils thick.

 • When in doubt, hire a professional to replace your liner.